5 killed, officer injured in Colorado shooting spree - NewsBreak

 Two women were killed and one man was injured in the first shooting in Denver, near First Avenue and Broadway, Chief Paul Pazen said.
 Then, another man was killed in a shooting a few miles away near 12th Avenue and Williams Street.

-Within two hours, police say there was a related shooting in Lakewood, a city outside Denver.
+Within two hours, police say there was a related shooting in Lakewood, a city outside Denver.20-year-old loses life in deadly crash in Kansas

 Lakewood police said two people were killed there, one being the suspected shooter.
 One officer and one other person were also shot and injured.
 The officer was taken to the hospital.